gudzpoz/brocatel/mdc/docs/arch.md

 ## Runtime

+Not all of the following is implemented yet.

 ### Story File Format

 The [story file](https://www.ifwiki.org/Story_file) is a Lua script file, which can get separated into multiple files if necessary (e.g. when the file is too large).